CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

 4. Creae Container Id field, enter the value **CartContainerByState** under **StoreDatabase**

-     1.In the Partition key field, enter the value **/BuyerState**
+      In the Partition key field, enter the value **/BuyerState**

-     1.Select the OK button.
+      Select the OK button.

-     1.Wait for the creation of the new database and container to finish before moving on with this lab.
+      Wait for the creation of the new database and container to finish before moving on with this lab.

 5. Notice the container configuration value at the top of the `program.cs` file, for the name of the destination container, following `_containerId`: